 - Beneath the Mask: Yoshioka is always wearing a smiling mask for the world, when in reality, every break-up hurts him and he has had a rather unfortunate childhood.

 - The story basically revolves around Oosawa gradually discovering what's beneath the mask.

 - Benevolent Boss: The shop owner is very understanding of Oosawa's circumstances, letting him leave early so he can take care of Chizu properly, and planning to hand over the shop to Oosawa when he retires.

-- Bunnies Are For Cuteness: Chizu carries around a toy bunny if for no other reason then to tell us that she's a sweet and innocent girl.
+- Bunnies for Cuteness: Chizu carries around a toy bunny for no other reason than to tell us that she's a sweet and innocent girl.

 - Daddy's Girl: Chizu, who else!
 Bonus points for being a daddy's girl twice over.

 - Dogged Nice Guy: Yoshioka is a type 1 towards Oosawa.
 It pays off!